LukasMosser/PorousMediaGan/README.md

 	- Converts image from hdf5 to tiff file format
 	- Computes porosity
 - Use `code\notebooks\covariance\Compute Covariance.ipynb` to compute covariances
-	- to plot results use `Covariance Analysis.ipynb` and `Covariance Graphs.ipynb` as an example on how to analyse the samples.
+	- To plot results use `Covariance Analysis.ipynb` and `Covariance Graphs.ipynb` as an example on how to analyse the samples.

 ### Image Morphological parameters
 We have used the image analysis software [Fiji](https://fiji.sc/) to analyse generated samples using [MorpholibJ](http://imagej.net/MorphoLibJ).
 The images can be loaded as tiff files and analysed using `MorpholibJ\Analyze\Analyze Particles 3D`.
+## Results
+We additionally provide the results used to create our publication in `analysis'
+- Covariance S2(r)
+- Image Morphology
+- Permeability Results
+The Jupyter notebooks included in this repository were used to generate the graphs of the publication.
 ## Citation
 ---
 If you use our code for your own research, we would be grateful if you cite our publication